-Light and airy homemade chiffon cake recipe makes an easy but delicious dessert that’s great on its own or paired with fruit and whipped cream!
+Homemade chiffon cake recipe makes a light and airy cake that’s easy and delicious.
+This cake is great on its own or paired with fresh fruit and whipped cream!

 What is chiffon cake?